 - Yuba City, California: 546.01 (959 annual thefts)

 What do all of these numbers mean?
 The bottom line is if you’re driving a Honda Accord in San Francisco or, really, anywhere in California, it’s a good idea to step up your security because the odds are not on your side.
 But we can learn more from the National Insurance Crime Bureau’s data.

 How Thieves Choose Cars to Steal

-In some cases, the reason a vehicle is stolen so often is simply because it’s a popular model: there are so many vehicles in that model on the road that they are stolen at a higher rate than other less popular cars.
+In some cases, the reason a vehicle is stolen so often is simply that it’s a popular model: there are so many vehicles in that model on the road that they are stolen at a higher rate than other less popular cars.
 This is certainly true for Honda and Toyota models as well as pickup trucks.
-They’re simply best selling vehicles, and their prevalence on the road makes them a popular pick for thieves as well, who know that they can get top dollar for their popular parts.
+They’re simply best-selling vehicles, and their prevalence on the road makes them a popular pick for thieves as well, who know that they can get top dollar for their popular parts.

 It’s for this same reason that some vehicles aren’t really a target for car thieves.
-Unpopular models like the Toyota Matrix aren’t often stolen simply because there aren’t so many of them -- and there’s very little demand for the parts or the car as a whole.
+Unpopular models like the Toyota Matrix aren’t often stolen simply because there aren’t so many of them — and there’s very little demand for the parts or the car as a whole.
 Often, discontinued models will no longer be targeted by thieves.

 Other vehicles get a pass because of where they are located.
 Newer vehicles that spend most of their time in suburban garages aren’t very easy to get to.
 Car thieves are more likely to move on to easier targets that are parked on the street or in parking garages.

 If you’re driving an older vehicle, don’t think you can rest easy.
 While common sense might suggest that a thief would go after a more attractive new car, the reality is that older cars are targeted more often to send them off to chop shops.